webhacking/qkboo.github.io/_posts/linux/2017-04-03-linux-basic-securities.markdown

 Your identification has been saved in /Users/daddy/.ssh/id_rsa.
 Your public key has been saved in /Users/daddy/.ssh/id_rsa.pub.
 The key fingerprint is:
-SHA256:nBbRg+tTnmEbyuqzb0cqeBfzuaj1XOJP3n767Xmj3s0 USER@gmail.com
+SHA256:nBbRg+tTnmEbyuqzb0cqeBfzuaj1XOJP3n767Xmj3s0 USER@CLIENT_HOST
-The key's randomart image is:
+The key\'s randomart image is:
 +---[RSA 4096]----+
 |        .o       |
 |        ..o      |